Japan Avalanche Network (JAN)'s 2025/26 Avalanche Seminars "Avalanche Night" and "On-Snow Training Course" are starting!

 AvSAR Basic Course Overview

-This is a one-day basic course that focuses solely on avalanche search and rescue.
-It is suitable for those who have purchased an avalanche beacon but are unable to practice enough because they are traveling alone, or who want to thoroughly learn the basic skills.
-The course uses the manual of the Japan Avalanche Search and Rescue Council, which is made up of six mountain-related organizations.
+A one-day basic course specifically focused on avalanche search and rescue.
+Ideal for those who have purchased an avalanche beacon but lack sufficient practice time due to working alone, or those who want to thoroughly learn fundamental skills.
+The course uses the manual of the Japan Avalanche Search and Rescue Council, comprised of six mountain-related organizations.

 Details: https://nadare.jp/seminars-training/avsar-basic.html